 Other common sports related injuries include tendon ruptures, tendon tears, general tendonitis, and stress fractures.
 These can sometimes be treated with rest, ice, and anti-inflammatories, and even cortisone injections; however, protective braces such as an ankle brace or foot orthosis may be important to stabilize and protect your foot in cases of stress fractures or severe tendon damage.

 In some cases it may be required to obtain further studies such as an MRI or CT scan to further evaluate the integrity of the bones or soft tissue.
 If it has been determined that there is a tendon tear or rupture, as is the case many times with the Achilles tendon, surgical options are available to help facilitate patient healing.

 If sports injuries are overlooked, or if treatment is postponed, long-term damage can result, including weakness and instability, arthritis, cartilage damage, and long-term pain.
 This can alter your ability to walk or run normal or without pain.
 If you have experienced a traumatic injury, secondary to a sporting activity, call today to see one of our specialists.

 Contact Us Today For Your Sports Injuries Treatment

-The Podiatrists here at the Ankle and Foot Centers of Ameerica are highly trained in all facets of sports medicine, and will provide you with the best treatment for your sports related injuries.
-To help you get back into the game, please call the Ankle and Foot Centers of Georgia today at 404-351-5015 or CLICK HERE to contact us by email.
+The Podiatrists here at the Ankle & Foot Centers of America are highly trained in all facets of sports medicine, and will provide you with the best treatment for your sports related injuries.
+To help you get back into the game, please contact the Ankle & Foot Centers of America today by CLICKING HERE.